emersonloureiro/ranger-plugin/README.md

 Ranger is an eclipse plugin for finding tests - and thus functionality - that may pass through a given method in your code base.
 It will help you anticipate the impact of code changes, both functional and performance-related, allowing you to perform some smoke tests on core functionality, before actually breaking it!

-_Current version is 1.0.1 (works on Juno and Kepler - sorry Indigo users)_
+Current version is 1.0.1 (requires Eclipse Juno or newer).

 # The Plugin